masum184e/handbook/web/javascript.md

 run(sayHi); // Hi
 ```

+### Event-driven
-**Event-driven:** JavaScript is inherently event-driven, making it suitable for building interactive applications.
+JavaScript is inherently event-driven, making it suitable for building interactive applications.
 Events (like user clicks, network responses, or timers) drive execution, supported by asynchronous features such as callbacks, promises, and async/await.

 ```js
 // Browser example